Tracking protection (formerly Stealth Mode)

 Block Push API

 The Push API enables servers to send messages to web applications regardless of the activity status of your browser.
-Thus, you may see notifications from various websites even if your browser is hidden in the tray or not launched.
-Enable this option to block the browser's Push API completely.
+This means that you can see notifications from various websites even when your browser is minimized or closed.
+Enable this option to block the browser’s Push API completely.

 Block Location API

-Enabling this option will prevent the browser from sending GPS data that could be used to determine your location, modify your search results, or otherwise influence your web experience.
+Enabling this option prevents your browser from sending GPS data that could be used to determine your location, modify your search results, or otherwise influence your web experience.

 Block Flash